Blaise

 Let's throw it into ghidra to see the pseudo-c code of the file.
 I've prepared the decompilation by renaming functions and variable already.
 Here's what our main function looks like:

-However there isn't much useful info here, although we know that it calls the functions display_number
+However there isn't much useful info here, although we know that it calls the functions `display_number` and `process`

 We see here that it basically: